A tree growing to 25 metres tall, forming a lignotuber.

 The capsule is hemispherical, or pyriform (having the form of a pear) 4 to 7 mm long and 4 to 7 mm diameter.

 Not overly common in cultivation.
 It would be a useful tree in an open ridge-top or garden on a hill, especially on sandy soils.
 Can grow to over 20 metres so not suited to small gardens.
 Attractive tree in a sunny open landscape.
+It does not grow all that large – especially if planted in shallow soils.
+Lends to bushy landscapes with its white bark.

 A primary Koala tree in its natural range.
 This species is one of 27 more common Eucalypt and Corymbia plants eaten by them.